 Fountain Pen Love Overall Rating

 Here is where I’ll type up a short summary and the overall rating will be shown.
-It might also include a link to where you can purchase the product.
+It will include

 While the above rating system will standardize how I review paper, keep in mind that it only takes 6 factors into account: sheen, shading, bleed, ghosting, feathering and dry time.
 While those are all important factors, they are not the only ones that you need to consider when choosing paper.